quru/qis/doc/dependencies.md

 	* 6.9.5-3 - 6.9.5-8 fixes further buffer overflows
 	* 6.9.7-1 - 6.9.8-0 seems OK

+### PDF conversion

+* Ghostscript 8.62 works but...
+	* 9.04 or above for downscaling support (much higher quality results), but...
+	* 9.05 or above to fix indexed color space bugs that cause corrupt pages, so...
+	* 9.06 or above is recommended

+### Python

+* Python 2.6.5 or above, or 2.7
+	* Prefer 2.7
+	* We are affected by a deadlock bug in < 2.6.5

-# Python libraries
+### Python libraries

-See `doc/requirements.txt` for Python library versions.
+See `doc/requirements.txt` for the Python library versions currently required.

-* Flask dependency Jinja2 - require v2.5.5 or 2.7 or above
+* Flask dependency Jinja2 - requires v2.5.5 or 2.7 or above
 	* v2.6.x has a bug with filesizefilter

 * Flask dependency Werkzeug - require v0.9 or above